Apply semantic tags

 etc.

-When sk-acme and sk-acmedulxe appear in the same cluster, they will be scored as a no conflict and the records will be separated.
+When sk-acme and sk-acmedulxe appear in the same cluster, they will be scored as non-matching and the records will be separated.

 • Records with the same brand share a separation key, but those values are guaranteed to be different because they are primary keys.